BrianStritch/i-think-therefore-i-blog/README.md

 So in our next video, we're going to fix that  by adding the post method to our views.py file.

 # __Commenting - part 2__
-WHAT IS IT? ---- Commenting
+WHAT IS IT? ---- Commenting<br>
-WHAT DOES IT DO? ---- Allows logged-in users to leave comments on our blog posts HOW DO YOU USE IT? ---- Add the comment form and view
+WHAT DOES IT DO? ---- Allows logged-in users to leave comments on our blog posts<br>
+HOW DO YOU USE IT? ---- Add the comment form and view<br>

 In our previous video, we got our form  rendering.
 Now, we need to get it working.